blackviper30091980-stack/Web-Testing-using-Chrome-DevTools/Positive_Test_Cases/README.md

 - open the shopping cart

 Expected Result: The selected product is displayed in the shopping cart with the correct name,price and quantity.

 Test Type: Functional

+Test Technique: State Transition

+TC-P-007 Verify that the  user can add several items to the cart

+Module: Shopping Cart

+Preconditions: The Product Page and its UI elements are displayed

+Test Data: Products: Sauce Labs Backpack,Sauce Labs Bike Light,Sauce Labs Bolt T-Shirt

+Quantity: 1 each

+Steps: - log in the application

+- open the product page

+- click "Add to the cart" button for each item

+- open the shopping cart

+Expected Result: The selected products are displayed in the shopping cart with correct name,price and quantity

+Test Type: Functional

+Test Technique: State Transition

+TC-P-008 Verify that the user can remove the product from the cart

+Module: Shopping Cart

+Preconditions: The products are displayed in the shopping cart

+Test Data: Product: Sauce Labs Bolt T-Shirt

+Quantity: 1

+Steps: - log in the application

+- open the Product Page

+- click "Add to the cart" button

+- open the shopping cart

+- click on "Remove" button

+Expected Result: The product is successfully removed from the shopping cart.The product is no longer displayed in the shopping cart.

+Test Type: Functional